chanioxaris/devops-docker-mooc/Part1.md

 ### 1.13

-We will create our Dockerfile based on openjdk:8 as the project is based on java 8
+The Dockerfile is located [here](files/Part1/1.13/Dockerfile)

-The new Dockerfile for is located [here](files/1.13/Dockerfile)
+Our Dockerfile is based on `openjdk:8` image as the project requires.

 Build a new image from our Dockerfile

 `$ docker build -t ex_1.13 .`

-Create a new container from `ex_1.13` image in detached mode and publish 8080 port on host machine
+Create a new container from `ex_1.13` image in detached mode and publish `8080` port on host machine.

 `$ docker run -d -p 8080:8080 ex_1.13`